3.18 Provisions, contingent liabilities and contingent assets

 The fair value of financial instruments as referred to above have been classified into three categories depending on the inputs used in the valuation technique.
 The hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and lowest priority to unobservable inputs (Level 3 measurements).

-Level 1: Includes financial instruments measured using quoted prices for identical instrument in an active market.
+Level 1: Includes financial instruments measured using quoted prices.
 This includes listed equity instruments, traded bonds that have quoted price.
 The fair value of all equity instruments which are traded in the stock exchanges is valued using the closing price as at the reporting period and the mutual funds are valued using closing NAV.

 The Company’s audit committee also oversees how management monitors compliance with the Company’s risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
 The audit committee is assisted in its oversight role by internal audit.
 Internal audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the audit committee.

-The Company's activities expose it to market risk, liquidity risk and credit risk.
-The Company's primary focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.
+The Company’s activities expose it to credit risk, liquidity risk and market risk.
+The Company’s primary focus is to foresee the unpredictability of financial markets and seek to minimize potential adverse effects on its financial performance.

 This note explains the sources of risk to which the Company is exposed to and how the entity manages the risk.